-If the underwriters exercise their option to purchase additional shares in full, the percentage of shares of common stock held by existing shareholders will decrease to approximately 76.3% of the total number of shares of common stock outstanding after this offering, and the number of shares held by new investors will be increase to 7,666,667, or 23.7% of the total number of our shares of our common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares in full, the percentage of shares of Class B common stock held by existing shareholders will decrease to approximately % of the total number of shares of Class B common stock outstanding after this offering, and the number of shares held by new investors will be increase to % of the total number of our shares of our Class B common stock outstanding after this offering.

 The information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.
-The number of shares of our Class A common stock and Class B common stock outstanding immediately following this offering is based on 24,625,944 shares of our common stock outstanding as of August 2, 2015.
-This number excludes 1,564,631 shares of our Class B common stock reserved for issuance under our 2015 Equity Incentive Plan, assuming no exercise of the underwriters' option to purchase additional shares.
+The number of shares of our Class B common stock outstanding immediately following this offering is based on 5,618 shares of our Class B common stock outstanding as of August 2, 2015.
+This number excludes shares of our Class B common stock reserved for issuance under our 2015 Equity Incentive Plan.